osvenskan/posix_ipc/README.md

 **For complete documentation, see [the usage notes](USAGE.md).**

+## Python 2.7 Support

-Version 1.0.5 runs under Python 3 and 2.7, but is the last version of `posix_ipc` to do so.
+Version 1.0.5 was the last version of `posix_ipc` to support both Python 2.7 and Python 3.x.
+Starting with version 1.1.0, only Python ≥ 3.6 is supported.
 No changes (neither fixes nor features) will be backported to 1.0.5.

 ## Installation